Rare Léger Sketch – French Avant-Garde Drawing, Modernist Fine Art Collectible

 FERNAD LEGER - oil on paper - figures outside

 A very beautiful drawing in oil paint on old paper, signed F. Leger, measuring 31 cm x 43 cm, framed 40 cm x 53 cm in good condition, no creases, the paper is slightly browned and has a watermark.
-From a French collection, since no further data is available, it is offered here as a work after Leger and a very low price.
+From a French collection.
 It is not a print but an oil painting on old paper, beautifull fresh colors.

 In Léger’s oil painting, the figures do not simply stand in the landscape — they belong to it.
 Their rounded forms echo the curves of the hills, their stillness resonates with the silence of trees.
 The colors breathe warmth into the sky, as if the earth itself were embracing them.